 So in that state, in India it is not a hundred percent or greater.
 There is a framework is there and the matter is left on the commercial negotiation.
-If there is any problem is coming they can approach to that regulator and that needs to be (Indiscernible).
-So this is the overall picture wherein de-au is working.
-Of course in India broadband is the not the highest priority of the Government of India.
-There is a principle that is called for the government this would be a less government and more governments and the government regulator is going to put a framework on the rich operator, I mean the license operators are the entity who are going to connect.
-This would be very less involvement of the regulator and the government and they, you know, make the growth over time.
+If there is any problem is coming they can approach to that regulator and regulation needs to be (Indiscernible).
+So this is the overall picture where India is working.
+Of course in India broadband is one of the highest priority of the Government of India.
+And government has put a principle that is called, for the government, there should be less government and more governance and the government regulator is going to put a framework under which operators, I mean the licensed operators are the entity who are going to connect.
+This would be a governance there should be very less involvement of the regulator and the government and they, you know, make the growth over the period of time.

 So this is the framework.
 I'm happy to thank you.